 Critics of AI suggest that algorithms analysing vast amounts of existing music can lead to the replication of established styles and structures, potentially stifling innovation and reducing the perceived originality of compositions.

 On the other hand, proponents of AI argue that it can be a powerful tool for fostering creativity and expanding the possibilities of music.
-AI algorithms can analyse and combine musical elements in novel ways, generating compositions that may not have been conceived by human composers.
+AI algorithms can analyze and combine musical elements and AI generated sound effects in novel ways, generating compositions that may not have been conceived by human composers.
 By offering fresh perspectives and breaking conventional patterns, AI can inspire artists, stimulate their creativity, and act as a collaborative partner in the music-making process.

 Production